(a) Equity shares of Company were sub-divided from the face value of Rs. 10/- each to face value of Re. 1/- each w.e.f. 10th March, 2024.

 For the purpose of the Company's capital management, capital includes issued equity share capital and other equity reserves attributable to the equity holders.

-39 Financial Instruments and related disclosures 39.]
-Fair value measurement
+39 Financial instruments and related disclosures

 The fair values of the financial assets and liabilities are included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in forced or liquidation sale.

-The Company has established the following lair value hierarchy that categorises the value into 3 levels.
+The Company has established the following fair value hierarchy that categorises the value into 3 levels.
 The inputs to valuation techniques used to measure fair value of financial instruments are as stated in Note 2: Basis of Preparation

 The company uses the discounted cash flow techniques (in relation to interest-bearing borrowings and loans) which involves determination of present value of expected receipt/payment discounted using discount rate that reflects the issuer’s borrowing rate as at the end of the reporting period.
 The fair value so determined is classified as Level 2.

-The Company has not entered into any transactions with the companies struck off under the Companies Act, 2013 or the Companies Act, 1956.
-(Iv) Compliance with number of layers of companies
+(iii) The Company has not entered into any transactions with the companies struck off under the Companies Act, 2013 or the Companies Act, 1956.

-The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.
+(v) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.

-The Company has not advanced or loaned or invested funds to any other person or entity, including foreign entitiy (Intermediary) with the understanding that the Intermediary shall:
+(vi) The Company has not advanced or loaned or invested funds to any other person or entity, including foreign entitiy (Intermediary) with the understanding that the Intermediary shall:

 a) directly or indirectly lend or invest in other person or entitiy identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or